Campus Research Connections

 The Changing Role of Librarians and Libraries in STEAM Education

 May 7, 2019, The image of librarians as knowledge holders and of libraries as holders of books is shifting as librarians take on roles as Science, Technology, Engineering, Art, and Math (STEAM) educators with the growing emphasis on STEAM and makerspaces in libraries.

 The Zeitgeist and Me – Jeanne Heuving, Ph.D.

-The zeitgeist, loosely translated as “the spirit of the age,” was once a popular term to evaluate directions in experimental and avant-garde art, but now largely has fallen into disuse.
+March 6, 2019, The zeitgeist, loosely translated as “the spirit of the age,” was once a popular term to evaluate directions in experimental and avant-garde art, but now largely has fallen into disuse.
 In this talk, Dr. Heuving, resurrected this term, so steeped in the past that its nostalgia provides an apt platform for discussing her work—in step and out of step with defining ventures of her time.

 Read about Jeanne Heuving, A scholar’s look at love poetry and culture.